i3uex/Audio-Classification-with-EnCodec-code/README.md

 ## Citing This Work

-If you use this work in your research, please cite us with the following BibTeX entry:
+This repository contains the code required to reproduce the experiments from our paper, ["Beyond Spectrograms: Rethinking Audio Classification from EnCodec's Latent Space"][paper].
+If you use this work in your research, please cite it using the following BibTeX entry:

 ```
 @article{perianezpascual25,